koii-network/docs/quickstart/hello-world/understand-the-template.md

 ## What's in the template?

+**Core files:**

 - `index.js` — is the hub of your app, and ties together the other pieces.
 This will be the entry point when your task runs on task nodes.

 - `_koiiNode` — is a directory that contains `_koiiNode.js` which has the interfaces to make API calls to the core of the task-node.
 It contains all the necessary functions required to submit and audit the work, as well as the distribution lists.
 Check [here](/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/) to learn more Namespace functions.

+**Task Directory:**

-- `task` — The task directory houses three key files: `submission.js`,`audit.js` and `distribution.js`.
+It houses three key files: `submission.js`, `audit.js` and `distribution.js`.
 These files are where you define your task, audit, and distribution logic, respectively, enabling you to control the core functionality of the task.

+The reason for separating these files is to allow for a more modular approach to task development.
+This allows you to easily modify and test your task logic without having to worry about the other aspects of the task.
+In order to understand the theory better, please refer to the [Runtime Flow](/concepts/gradualconcensus/runtimeflow).

 In the `index.js` file, all these functions are combined as a task, which is then imported and used in `corelogic.js`.
 It is advisable to organize separate features into sub-files and import them into the relevant files before web-packing for better code management and maintainability.
 This modular approach allows for a more organized and efficient development process.